 The Human Settlements Section is responsible for the development and implementation of the Housing Sector Plan.
 The work of the Human Settlements section is aligned to various national, provincial and municipal policies and plans which guide the planning and implementation of the various Human Settlements projects.
-These policies and plans include but are not limited to settlements investment within the province and provides a framework to guide where human settlements investment should be prioritised both at a provincial and municipal level.
+These policies and plans include but are not limited to

+- (a) The Kwa-Zulu Natal Master Spatial Plan (MSP): it sets out the vision for human settlements investment within the province and provides a framework to guide where human settlements investment should be prioritised both at a provincial and municipal level.
 The MSP was formulated to address the need for a master spatial plan to guide human settlements investment and it identified focus areas for Human Settlements within the province.
 It also indicated that at least 70% of all discretionary spending (projects) needs to be located within these focus areas.
-Vryheid which is one of the main towns within AbaQulusi, is located within the provincially identified focus areas and will contribute to the housing delivery targets identified in the MSP).
+Vryheid which is one of the main towns within AbaQulusi, is located within the provincially identified focus areas and will contribute to the housing delivery targets identified in the MSP). - (b) The Zululand District Growth and Development Plan (ZDGDP) identifies a number of strategic goals and objectives for Sustainable Human Settlement.
+These include but are not limited to promotion of spatial concentrations so as to provide adequate levels of service and infrastructure to the population in a cost-effective manner.